-Inside ‘The Daily Show’ with Trevor Noah’s Democratic debate social media war room
+Inside ‘The Daily Show’ with Trevor Noah’s Democratic-debate social media war room

 In the conference room, the team continued to share ideas throughout the night.
 But they had also hedged their bets.
 For weeks ahead of the event, the digital, TV, and production teams had been compiling various ideas under a “gangs” tab in the screenwriting software program called Scripto.
 It’s a file-sharing service that lets people brainstorm on different threads that seem ripe for riffing.

-That led to a series of pre-written jokes and graphics that would play well no matter who was on stage—or conspicuously absent.
+That led to a series of prewritten jokes and graphics that would play well no matter who was onstage—or conspicuously absent.
 Before the event even began, the team bought itself some brainstorming time with an Eric Swalwell In Memoriam thread for the candidate who dropped out.
 “We were saying like, ‘Let’s take a moment to remember that candidate no longer with us,’ and we just kept attaching the wrong photo,” Hedayati says.

 Before the #DemDebate begins, let's take a moment to remember the candidate no longer with us: Rep. Eric Swalwell pic.twitter.com/8lHTe6m6tN